frasermarriott/beacon/readme.md

 This web app was developed as part of my Honours Project on the Web Design and Development course at Edinburgh Napier University.

-The project set out to make an easy to use social network website that was targeted at inexperienced older users.
-Through the incorporation of easy to use interfaces, accessibility options, responsiveness and modern web technologies, a web application was produced  in accordance with industry standard conventions and guidelines.
+I set out to make an easy to use social network website that was targeted at inexperienced older users.
+Through the incorporation of easy to use interfaces, accessibility options, responsiveness and modern web technologies, a web application was produced  in accordance with industry standard conventions and guidelines in order to provide an optimal user experience.

 ## Beacon